software-workers-guild/manifesto/README.md

 Our software respects people's privacy.
 It respects their identities.
 It respects their abilities.
 It respects people.

 It also respects the planet.
 Software takes energy to build and maintain.
-We value green solutions that minimize the impact on our planet.
+We value software that minimizes the impact on our planet.

 ### What software do we reject?